UoMResearchIT/matlab-novice/episodes/04-plotting.md

 So this patient seems fairly average.

-Remember to tell matlab you are done by adding `hold off` when you are done!
+Remember to tell matlab you are done by adding `hold off` when you have finished adding lines to the figure!

 :::::::::::::::::::::::::::::::::::::::  challenge

 ## Patients 3 & 4

-Try to plot the mean and the data for patients 3 and 4 together.
+Try to plot the mean across all patients and the inflammation data for patients 3 and 4 together.

 :::::::::::::::  solution